rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 ### RKE

-Minimum CPU and memory requirements for each individual node in the [Kubernetes cluster Rancher is installed in](install-upgrade-on-a-kubernetes-cluster.md) are listed in the table below.
+The following table lists minimum CPU and memory requirements for each node in the [upstream cluster](install-upgrade-on-a-kubernetes-cluster.md).

-Please note that a highly available setup with at least 3 nodes is required for all production usages.
+Please note that a highly available setup with at least three nodes is required for production.

 | Managed Infrastructure Size | Clusters  | Nodes      | vCPUs | RAM   |
 |-----------------------------|-----------|------------|-------|-------|